lightclove/fastapi-tdd-docker-/README.md

 Take note of settings: Settings = Depends(get_settings).
 Here, the Depends function is a dependency that declares another dependency, get_settings.
 Put another way, Depends depends on the result of get_settings.
 The value returned, Settings, is then assigned to the settings parameter.
+Rather than having to go through the trouble of spinning up a task queue (like Celery or RQ) or utilizing threads, FastAPI makes it easy to deliver routes asynchronously.
+As long as you don't have any blocking I/O calls in the handler, simply declare the handler as asynchronous